scorpiodiagrams/Scorpio/docs/Usage.md

 You can make a GitHub repo with just the ./diagrams/ ./images/ and ./wiki/ subdirectories and serve Gitwrapped annotated images from it.

+Be sure to review and update README.md, rights.md and LICENSE files appropriately.

 ## Self hosting